veloren/book/src/contr/toolchain.md

 <https://www.rust-lang.org/tools/install>

 Because Veloren uses nightly version of Rust, please make sure you install it.
 You can find more details about nightly rust in [rustup repository](https://github.com/rust-lang/rustup.rs#working-with-nightly-rust).
-We also recommend to set up nightly only for Veloren directory, more details [here](https://github.com/rust-lang/rustup.rs#directory-overrides).
+We will set up nightly Rust for the Veloren directory in [Compiling](../dl/compiling.md), more details [here](https://github.com/rust-lang/rustup.rs#directory-overrides).

 ## Git